liamos7/flux-cal/README.md

 # flux-cal
-Photometric calibration of SuperBIT Telescope
+Photometric Calibration of SuperBIT Telescope

-Liam O'Shaughnessy (Princeton '26, physics) under the direction of Dr. William Jones Summer 2024
+Liam O'Shaughnessy (Princeton '26, physics) under the direction of Dr. William Jones - Princeton University - Department of Physics - Summer 2024

-In this project, my objective was to produce a lower-order flux calibration for the SuperBIT telescope with respect to a reference (the Subaru Hyper-Suprime Cam).
+In this project, my objective was to produce a lower-order flux calibration for the SuperBIT telescope with respect to a reference (the Subaru Telescope Hyper-Suprime Cam).

 Two VERY important notes: